ibm-cloud-docs/vpc/nlb-vnf-create.md

 * NLB route mode has two IP addresses (Active/Standby).
 * NLB route mode is designed to be transparent.
 When a failover occurs, route mode updates all routing rules created under the same VPC with the `next_hop` of the Standby appliance IP.
 As a result, both IPs may be used during the lifetime of your NLB with route mode.
 * In the case of a Transit VPC configuration, you may want to deploy the NLB in `vpc-hub` and configure the egress route in `vpc-spoke`.
 This will force data back to the NLB with route mode in `vpc-hub`.
-Ensure that you also add the equivalent ingress rules of the `vpc-spoke` egress rules to `vpc-hub` so that the egress rules do not need to be changed.
-Once the traffic reaches `vpc-hub`, the ingress routing rule will overwrite the `next_hop` and send it to the primary appliance.
+Ensure that you also add the equivalent ingress rules of the `vpc-spoke` egress rules to `vpc-hub` so that the egress rules don't need to be changed.
+After the traffic reaches `vpc-hub`, the ingress routing rule overwrites the `next_hop` and sends it to the primary appliance.

 ## Creating a network load balancer with routing mode using the UI
 {: #nlb-vnf-ui}